tj/should.js/Readme.md

     obj.should.include.keys('bar')
     obj.should.not.include.keys('baz')

-## respondTo

-Assert that the given property is a function:

-    user.should.respondTo('email')

 ## Express example

 For example you can use should with the [Expresso TDD Framework](http://github.com/visionmedia/expresso) by simply including it: